 Today we conclude our Pure New Zealand adventure and begin our journey to the Great Barrier Reef, located off the northeastern coast of Australia.
 Our OAT Trip Leader, who has been with us throughout our New Zealand trip, continues with us on our extension.

-In the afternoon, we transfer to the airport for our flight to Cairns via Sydney.
+We transfer to the airport for our flight to Cairns via Sydney or Brisbane.
 We arrive in Cairns in the evening and transfer by coach to Port Douglas, or “Port,” as the locals warmly refer to it.
 This will be our home for the next three nights.

 After enjoying a leisurely breakfast at our hotel this morning, you have the rest of the day to explore this once sleepy port.
 Port Douglas' popularity soared during the 1980s as day-trippers and those seeking a new vacation escape began flocking to its shores.
 Suddenly Port Douglas became a resort town for the wealthy as well as those looking for a new starting point to visit the Great Barrier Reef.

 You have a number of options for exploration today.
-You could amble over to the Court House Hotel, where live music often plays in the beer garden.
+You could take the town shuttle into Port Douglas and visit the Court House Hotel, where live music often plays in the beer garden.
 There are also numerous shops, cafés, and restaurants to whet your appetite for trinkets and tastes.
 Or, if it's a weekend, you could peruse the Sunday Markets, with their abundant stalls of fresh fruits, vegetables, craftwork, and clothing.
 Whatever you decide, the pleasant ambiance of Port Douglas surrounds you today.
 Let your explorations lead you to an interesting eatery of your choice for dinner.